peconia/microbit-playground.github.io/programs/easy/_posts/2016-02-17-press-the-button.md

 | Image.CONFUSED | Image.YES |
 | Image.ANGRY | Image.NO |

 There is a [full list on the API](http://microbit-micropython.readthedocs.org/en/latest/image.html).
-Or use the `display` [module](http://microbit-micropython.readthedocs.org/en/latest/display.html) and scroll a message.
+Or use the `display` [module](http://microbit-micropython.readthedocs.org/en/latest/display.html) and display a picture.